 Special thanks to the Collection of Historic Richmond Town for the photo of Mr. and Mrs. Harry Hicks of Sandy Ground, ca. 1893

 Robert Fanuzzi, Ph.
-D. is Associate Provost for Academic Affairs and Director of Civic Engagement and for the St. John’s University Staten Island campus.
+D. is Associate Provost for Academic Affairs and Director of Civic Engagement for the St. John’s University Staten Island campus.
 He develops research initiatives and academic programs in partnership with high schools, non-profit community organizations, local government, connecting St. John’s University to its community.
 He serves as St. John’s University lead in the borough-wide college-readiness initiative, 30000 Degrees: College Readiness for a Stronger Staten Island.